Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/docs/index.md

 ![Screenshot of depth blending VS alpha blending](images/alpha_blending_and_depth_blending.png)

 This feature changes the way blending operates by taking the bump of the ground textures into account.
 For example, if you have sand blending with pebbles, at the transition you will see sand infiltrate between the pebbles because the pixels between pebbles have lower bump than the pebbles.
-You can see this technique illustrated in this article: https://www.gamasutra.com/blogs/AndreyMishkinis/20130716/196339/Advanced_Terrain_Texture_Splatting.php
+You can see this technique illustrated in a [Gamasutra article](https://www.gamasutra.com/blogs/AndreyMishkinis/20130716/196339/Advanced_Terrain_Texture_Splatting.php).
 It was tweaked a bit to work with 3 or 4 textures, and works best with fairly low brush opacity, around 10%.